-- 4 medium sized carrots*, peeled and ends cut
+- 4 medium-sized carrots*, peeled and ends cut

 - Whisk together soy sauce, water, rice vinegar, liquid smoke, garlic, ginger, white pepper, onion powder, and sesame oil.

-- Pour marinade in baking dish and add peeled carrots.
-Turn carrots to coat in marinade and place in fridge for at least 12 hours (overnight until you decide to make them is fine – more time to marinade is better!).
+- Pour marinade in a baking dish and add peeled carrots.
+Turn carrots to coat in marinade and place in the fridge for at least 12 hours (overnight until you decide to make them is fine – more time to marinade is better!).
 Turn carrots occasionally (I just “swoosh” them around a few times when I’ve opened the fridge).

-- When ready to cook, place carrots and marinade in a large sauce pan and boil for 15 minutes, until tender.
+- When ready to cook, place carrots and marinade in a large saucepan and boil for 15 minutes, until tender.
 Finish cooking carrots on a grill or fry pan over medium-high heat.
 Cook evenly on each side until grilled to your liking and tender throughout (approximately 2-3 minutes on each side).